Category Archives: Mecklenburg-Strelitz Royals

 Hereditary Grand Duke Adolf Friedrich, c1909. source: Wikipedia

-In 1911, he resigned his army commission and returned to Neustrelitz to prepare for his future role.
+In 1911, Adolf Friedrich resigned his army commission and returned to Neustrelitz to prepare for his future role.
 He also spent several summers living in the United Kingdom, having developed a strong love for the country, likely influenced by his grandmother, who was born Princess Augusta of Cambridge, and was a granddaughter of King George III of the United Kingdom.
-Adolf Friedrich took every opportunity to visit the United Kingdom and often represented his father and grandfather at official functions, such as the funerals of Queen Victoria and King Edward VII, and the coronations of King Edward VII and King George V.
+Adolf Friedrich took every opportunity to visit the United Kingdom.
+He often represented his father and grandfather at official functions, such as the funerals of Queen Victoria and King Edward VII, and the coronations of King Edward VII and King George V.

 Grand Duke Adolf Friedrich VI, c1912. source: Wikipedia